avrodzz/PokerGame/includes/classes/GameText/methods/setPosition.md

 # <code>setPosition(self,x,y)</code>

 <!-- Method Description -->
-> Moves the CardSprite object to the position (x,y).
+> Sets the x and y position of the top left corner of the text.

 <!-- Parameters -->
 ###### Parameters